limbernie/limbernie.github.io/_posts/2018-07-09-google-ctf-beginners-quest-part-1.md

 The trick to enabling debugger in DOSBox is to specify `--enable-debug=heavy` during configuration of compile options.
 Having said that, the steps for compiling DOSBox is beyond the scope of this article.

-The debugger will appear beside DosBox upon execution.
+The debugger will appear beside DOSBox upon execution.

 _The DOSBox command prompt._